-Fair value represents the price at which a financial instrument could be exchanged in an orderly market, in an arm's length transaction between knowledgeable and willing parties who are under no compulsion to act.
-The Group classifies the fair value of the financial instruments according to the following hierarchy based on the amount of observable inputs used to value the instrument
+IFRS defines fair value as the price that would be received to dispose of an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+The Group classifies the fair value of the financial instruments according to the following hierarchy based on the amount of observable inputs used to value the instrument:

-- Level 1 inputs to the valuation methodology are quoted prices for identical assets or liabilities in active markets. - Level 2 inputs to the valuation methodology included quoted prices for identical assets or liabilities in active markets, and inputs that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the financial instrument.
+- Level 1 inputs to the valuation methodology are quoted prices for identical assets or liabilities in active markets. - Level 2 Fair vales of financial assets and liabilities in level 2 are based on inputs other than level 1.
+Inputs to the valuation methodology included quoted prices for identical assets or liabilities in active markets, and inputs that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the financial instrument.
 Level 2 valuations are based on inputs, including quoted forward prices for commodities, time value and volatility factors, which can be substantially observed or corroborated in the marketplace. - Level 3 inputs to the valuation methodology are not based on observable market data.

 The Group's financial instruments consist of cash and cash equivalents, restricted cash, accounts receivable, accounts payable, amounts due to Nozala Investments and long-term debt.
-The fair value of cash and cash equivalents, accounts receivable and accounts payable approximate their carrying values due to the short term maturities of these items.
+The fair value of cash and cash equivalents and restricted cash, accounts receivable and accounts payable approximate their carrying values due to the short term maturities of these items.
 The fair value of the Nozala Investments loan approximates its carrying value as the debt rate floats with prime.
 The fair value of the long-term debt approximates its carrying value as the interest rate is a market rate for similar instrument